Amani Kohler

 Amani is a member of the Youth Sport Trust Youth Board.
 Positioned at the heart of our organisation, our Youth Board represents and communicates the views of all young people to inform and enhance our work.

-Tell us about what do you currently do?
+What do you currently do?

-Tell us about your sporting background?
+Tell us about your sporting background.

 Why did you want to become a member of the Youth Board?